pierre-rouleau/pel/README.rst

     and manually configure them by adding specific logic in the PEL init.el file.

-- provides contextual help commands that describe how to deal with indentation and hard tab control in several major modes,
+- provides contextual help commands that describe how to deal with indentation and hard tab control in most major modes showing you which customizable user-option sets the indentation width and the use of hard-tabs, describe why those values may be overridden in files written by other when pel-use-dtrt-indent is activated, and also describe how to use a hard-tab indentation scheme to dynamically modify rendered indentation in some modes where that technique is possible,
 - provides the ability to use Tree-Sitter based major modes but also dynamically switch from classic to Tree-Sitter based major mode and back at any time and without any impact on your original selection;